carabina/3dTouch/README.md

 # 3dTouch
 ===========

-Example of using View controller preview for 3d touch
+Example of using View controller preview for 3d touch in Objective-C